brknrsln/brknrsln--Ceng453-TermProject-GroupMerge-frontend/README.md

 **TODO:**

+* Create leaderboards page(s) and fill it with information from the API
 * Create the game main page
 * Create game logic
+* Create the cheat code
 * When game over, calculate the results and save the results via the API
+* Create a "how to play" page

 **NOTES (Copied from the backend repo):**

+* Change the /game/save function to save only one instance of the game.
+If we save two instances, who'll do the saving operation in multiplayer?
+Instead, in singleplayer, when game over, call /game/save twice (don't even need to do that if we don't intend to show AI on leaderboards, since leaderboards only checks "player" and not "opponent")
 * While doing front-end, we need to handle the "you're logged in but your session token wasn't found on the server, bring up session timed out message" event.
 * During front-end work, iterate over the Iterable fields via forEach to extract only the (player, player_score) fields.